FacultadDeIngenieria/prog2/classes/exceptions/presentation.md

 }
 ```

-If exceptions are not caught, it must be declared in the method, that the exception can be thrown.
+If exceptions are not caught, it must be declared in the method that the exception can be thrown.

 ```java
 public void processFile(String fileName) throws IOException {